Celebrating artistry: Retrospective of Judy Lindquist to open at WNAC Sept. 10

 Tony Lindquist, Judy’s son, said he appreciates the opportunity to share his mother’s collection.

-“I think it will be a nice display of how her work evolved and her skill level,” he told the Star-Herald.
+“I think it will be a nice display of how her work evolved and her skill level,” he told the Gering Courier.
 “She was really dedicated to perfecting what she did.”

 After hearing the idea, WNAC program manager Stephanie Coley said she was excited to showcase Lindquist’s works.